MarcoZengg/CodeX/bu_trift/README.md

 The SQLite database (`backend/butrift.db`) is automatically created when you first run the backend server.
 All created items are persisted in this file.

+**Note**: The `backend/uploads/` directory for storing uploaded images is also automatically created when the backend server starts.
+You don't need to create it manually.

 **Viewing the Database:**
 - Use SQLite browser tools (DB Browser for SQLite)
 - Use Python: `import sqlite3; conn = sqlite3.connect('backend/butrift.db')`